 For more information or to register, click here.

-Special thanks to the sponsors of the 2016 Civil War Event.
-With their help we were FULLY FUNDED for 2016! (click on logos to visit their websites)
+Special thanks to the sponsors of the 2017 Civil War Event, who have returned to support us year after year.
+With their help we will be FULLY FUNDED for 2017! (click on logos to visit their websites)

 Friends Business Members:

 Please support these local businesses that support us!

 5 Haldeman Road, Schwenksville, PA 19473 email: email@example.com

 The Friends of Pennypacker Mills is a 501(c)(3) tax-exempt organization established to support the educational programs and preservation of the Pennypacker Mills Historic Site.